caymanbum/press/business/busy.md

 # Eliot is an Individual, Not an Accounting Department

 If you require a lot of custom paperwork to be filled out, Eliot will simply ask you to stop using his products.
-Instead, you might consider [using inferior products, but be aware that there will likely be long-term costs associated with this](security.md).
+Instead, you might consider [using inferior products, but be aware that there will likely be significant risks associated with this](security.md).

 Alternatively, you could hire an independent person to complete your forms, but in practice, this may prove difficult to arrange.